Lysxia/test-fun/README.md

 # Testable functions

-A representation of functions for property testing, featuring random generation, shrinking and printing.
+A representation of functions for property testing, featuring random generation, shrinking, and printing.

 This package implements the core functionality.
 Separate packages integrate it with existing testing frameworks.